Preparing for a Social Security Disability Hearing

 An important piece of medical evidence is your doctor's opinion.
 So to prepare for your disability hearing, it's imperative that you get supportive statements from the doctors who have treated you in the past.
 What is an effective supportive statement?
 Not a short letter that states "my patient is severely disabled and unable to work."
 To be effective, your doctor should write a detailed letter (called a medical source statement) explaining exactly what work activities you cannot do (that is, your functional limitations, such as being unable to sit or stand longer than 20 minutes, unable to lift more than 20 lbs. frequently, and so on).
 It is then up to the SSA to decide whether are any jobs that you can do.
-Better yet, rather than writing a letter, ask your doctor to fill out an RFC form like the SSA uses; see our RFC Download Page for a sheet to bring your doctor.
+Better yet, rather than writing a letter, ask your doctor to fill out an RFC form like the SSA uses.

 You can also ask relatives, caregivers, and former employers to write letters for you pointing out your limitations.
 For more information, see our article on letters from family and friends.